apache/flink/docs/internal_add_operator.md

 DataSet<OUT> createResult();
 ```

-The [VertexCentricIteration](https://github.com/apache/incubator-flink/blob/master/stratosphere-addons/spargel/src/main/java/eu/stratosphere/spargel/java/VertexCentricIteration.java) operator is implemented that way.
+The {% gh_link /stratosphere-addons/spargel/src/main/java/eu/stratosphere/spargel/java/VertexCentricIteration.java "VertexCentricIteration" %} operator is implemented that way.
 Below is an example how to implement the *count()* operator that way.

 ``` java
 public class Counter<T> implements CustomUnaryOperation<T, Long> {